cs1302uga/cs1302-ce15/README.md

 **CHECKPOINT**

-1. Delete the code inside of your `Driver` class's `main` method, then stage and commit this change to your local copy of the exercise repository.
+1. Delete all of the code contained in your `Driver` class's `main` method (including what was there in the beginning), then stage and commit this change to your local copy of the exercise repository.
 Don't worry, you can also checkout what you had before because you committed your earlier changes while working on the previous checkpoint.

 1. Now add the following code to your `Driver` class's `main` method, make sure it compiles, then commit this change to your local copy of the exercise repository.